ctrlaltcookie/clicker_idle/README.md

 ## MVP
 * a screen
 * a single character
-  * that has an emotion
-  * an animation
+  * emotion represented by animation
-  * can be clicked
+  * clickable
   * replaces itself with a neutral piece of text
 * points must go up when the right emotion is picked
 * a timer to tell the player which emotion to click